-- Using 2 units (A and B) parallel and using too good cabling, one might achieve a total resistance for Unit_A of 0.0001Ω and a total resistance for Unit_B of 0.0002Ω .
-This results in Unit_A carrying twice as much current as Unit_B. - Using the same 2 units in parallel with, for the sake of this example underdimensioned AC cabling one might end up with a total resistance for Unit_A of 15 Ω and a total resistance for Unit_B of 16 Ω .
-This results in a much better current distribution (Unit_A will carry 1.066 times more current than Unit_A) even if the absolute difference in resistance is much bigger than in the previous example (1 Ω vs 0.0001 Ω).
+- \circ Using 2 units (A and B) parallel and using extremely good cabling one might achieve a total resistance for Unit_A of 0.0001Ω and a total resistance for Unit_B of 0.0002Ω .
+This results in Unit_A carrying twice as much current as Unit_B although the resistance difference is very small. - \circ Using the same 2 units in parallel with bad AC cabling one might end up with a total resistance for Unit_A of 15 Ω and a total resistance for Unit_B of 16 Ω .
+This results in a much better current distribution (Unit_A will carry 1.066 times more current than Unit_A) even if the absolute difference in resistance is much bigger than in the previous example